anaimr97/Clone_Front-end_Google/README.md

 <h1 align="center">Clone Front-end Google</h1>

 <h2> 📄 Description</h2>
-Front-end of the Google interface
+The project is the front-end of the Google interface.